 Invoice discounting is a technique or a process by which a company can borrow cash from financial institutions on the basis of the invoices raised.
-In other words, invoice discounting is more of a short-term borrowing; where a company can draw cash against the invoices.
+In other words, invoice discounting is more of a short-term borrowing, where a company can draw cash against the invoices.
 Let us see in detail the advantages and disadvantages of invoice discounting.

 In Invoice discounting the company is liable to collect payments from its customers.
 Generally, a company can borrow up to 80% of the invoice amount within 24 hours.
 The actual percentage and duration may vary with different financial institutions and banks.
 This is very widely used by companies for immediate cash requirements and is one of the working capital sources.

 In other words, it is a process in which short-term advances are extended in lieu of unpaid sales receivables.
 The tenure of the loan is very short.
 The finance company charges interest on the advance made as well as a monthly maintenance fee from the borrower.

 It is important to know the advantages and disadvantages of the invoice discounting technique in order to use it effectively.